-The town is in continuous growth and a new airport was open in June 2014.
+The town is in continuous growth and a new airport was opened in June 2014.
 Works are still going on at the airport to make it an international hub.

 The area is expecting a great number of tourists coming.
-Labuan Bajo offers a good choice of accommodation ranging from backpackers to high end.
+Labuan Bajo offers a good choice of accommodations ranging from backpackers to high-end.

 For divers that want to enjoy more peace and experience exclusive Komodo, Angel Island is the perfect destination.